Benign overfitting in leaky ReLU networks with moderate input dimension: Conclusion

 \section{Conclusion}

 In this work we have proven conditions under which leaky ReLU networks trained on binary classification tasks exhibit benign and non-benign overfitting.
 We have substantially relaxed the necessary assumptions on the input data compared with prior work; instead of requiring nearly orthogonal data with $d = \Omega(n^2 \log n )$ or higher, we only need $d = \Omega(n)$.
 We achieve this by using the distribution of singular values of the noise rather than specific correlations between noise vectors.
-Our emphasis was on networks trained by gradient descent with the hinge loss, but we establish a new framework that is general enough to accommodate any algorithm which is approximately margin maximizing.
-A natural question for future work is for which other loss functions and algorithms the approximate margin maximization condition will hold, and whether the model will exhibit benign overfitting in these regimes.
-Another interesting question is on the role of linear separability and whether there is an analogue of margin maximization for non-linearly separable data which leads to benign overfitting.
+Our emphasis was on networks trained by gradient descent with the hinge loss, but we establish a new framework that is general enough to accommodate any algorithm that is approximately margin maximizing.

+There are a few limitations of our results which would be natural questions to address in future work.
+While we improve upon existing results in our dependence on the input dimension of the data, we still require that the training dataset is linearly separable.
+This leaves open the question of whether an overparameterized network will perfectly fit the training data and generalize well for lower dimensional data, or satisfy a similar margin maximization condition.
+We also focus mainly on two-layer networks with fixed outer layer weights trained with the hinge loss.
+It would be interesting to investigate whether analogous results hold for deeper architectures or different loss functions and data models.